Yuri Gagarin: Vostok 1

 "The feeling of weightlessness was somewhat unfamiliar compared with Earth conditions.
 Here, you feel as if you were hanging in a horizontal position in straps.
 You feel as if you are suspended", Gagarin wrote in his post-flight report.
 He also wrote in his autobiography released the same year that he sang the tune "The Motherland Hears, The Motherland Knows" ("Родина слышит, Родина знает") during re-entry.
 Gagarin was recognised as a qualified Military Pilot 1st Class and promoted to the rank of major in a special order given during his flight.

 At about 23000 ft, Gagarin ejected from the descending capsule as planned and landed using a parachute.
-There were concerns Gagarin's orbital spaceflight records for duration, altitude and lifted mass would not be recognized by the Fédération Aéronautique Internationale (FAI), the world governing body for setting standards and keeping records in the field, which at the time required that the pilot land with the craft.
+There were concerns that Gagarin's orbital spaceflight records for duration, altitude, and lifted mass would not be recognized by the Fédération Aéronautique Internationale (FAI), the world governing body for setting standards and keeping records in the field, which at the time required that the pilot land with the craft.
 Gagarin and Soviet officials initially refused to admit that he had not landed with his spacecraft, an omission which became apparent after Titov's flight on Vostok 2 four months later.
 Gagarin's spaceflight records were nonetheless certified and reaffirmed by the FAI, which revised its rules, and acknowledged that the crucial steps of the safe launch, orbit, and return of the pilot had been accomplished.
-Gagarin is internationally recognised as the first human in space and first to orbit the Earth.
+Gagarin is internationally recognised as the first human in space and the first to orbit the Earth.
+Among the technical gear he wore to space, he kept the time from the Sturmanskie watch on his wrist.